 Workaround: Do not use locked stores that span cache lines in the monitored address range.

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF56.
-Writing Shared Unaligned Data that Crosses a Cache Line without Proper Semaphores or Barriers May Expose a Memory Ordering Issue Problem: Software which is written so that multiple agents can modify the same shared unaligned memory location at the same time may experience a memory ordering issue if multiple loads access this shared data shortly thereafter.
+Writing Shared Unaligned Data that Crosses a Cache Line without unaligned memory location at the same time may experience a memory ordering issue if multiple loads access this shared data shortly thereafter.
 Exposure to this problem requires the use of a data write which spans a cache line boundary.